hreinberger/mondu-node/README.md

 nano .env
 # insert your API key in the .env
 npm install
-npm start
+npm run dev
 ```

-You can now access the app at `localhost:3000`.
+Running in dev mode opens up a [Localtunnel](https://localtunnel.github.io/www/) back to your local machine.
+You can get the link and your local IP from the nodeJS console.
+You can access the app either with the localtunnel link or via `localhost:3000`.
+The localtunnel feature is needed for redirecting you back from Mondu's hosted checkout to the app.

 ### Bring your own API Key